aishwarya-b22/AFT_TVC_PIC/simulation_AFT_TVC_PIC.md

 We summarise the results and perform inference in the next section.

 ## Summarising Simulation Results
 In this section, we summarise the results, provide coverage probabilities and produce plots based on the simulation results.
 We first load the data file containing the results from the simulation study conducted in the previous section.
-With this, we can also replicate the plots in Figure 3 of the manuscript.
+With this, we can also replicate some of the plots in the manuscript.

 ```r
 load("AFT_TVC_PIC_weibull_E0.7_n1000_m10.RData")